imitrob/teleop_gesture_toolbox/README.md

 conda activate gestures_env
 conda install -c anaconda pyqt
 ```

+Installation tested on newly installed _UBUNTU18_ and lab _CAPEK-PC_.
 Feel free to open an issue, if something is not working.

 ## Launch the robot